32-Year-Old Outfielder – Free Agent

 Not long ago, Gomez was seen as a fantasy stud; a perennial 20-30 threat.
 Injuries and some poor stretches at the plate over the past three seasons have dimmed his star considerably, but he's still ve...

 Carlos Gomez Contract Information:

-Agreed to a four-year, $27.5 million contract with the Brewers in January of 2013.
+Agreed to a one-year, $11.5 million contract with the Rangers in December of 2016.

 To instantly reveal our fantasy analysis of every player – including Carlos Gomez – simply subscribe now.

 |2018 RotoWire Projections||Subscribe now to see our 2018 projections for Carlos Gomez|